-Campus Watch is a program designed to alert the campus community that a formal process for reporting crimes and safety hazards exists on campus.
-Individuals can report incidents to the Brunswick County Sheriff's office in person, by phone at 910.755.7330; remain anonymous by calling 910.755.7410, or by email at tipline@brunswickcc.edu.
+Campus Watch is a program designed to alert the campus community of the formal process for reporting crimes and safety hazards on campus.
+Individuals can report incidents to the Brunswick County Sheriff's office in person, calling 910.755.7330; remain anonymous by calling 910.755.7410, or by sending an email to tipline@brunswickcc.edu.